Personal Ordinariate of Our Lady of Walsingham: Formation

 In 2013, the Personal Ordinariate of Our Lady of Walsingham became the first ordinariate to have a married layman on his way to priesthood.

 In 2014, Monsignor Keith Newton, the ordinary, admitted that the ordinariate had not grown as much as was hoped.
 It had not yet aroused broad interest among Anglican clergy, who had not welcomed it.
 To revive interest among Anglican upholders of traditional Christian doctrine, the ordinariate's members, he suggested, should "communicate our message more fully and with more vigour and enthusiasm".

-In 2017, Simon Beveridge and another former Anglican military chaplain (Royal Navy/Commando Royal Marines and the Army) were ordained into the priesthood in Scotland under the Personal Ordinariate of Our Lady of Walsingham.
-In 2018, eight men were ordained to the priesthood under the Walsingham ordinariate.
+In 2017, Simon Beveridge and another former Anglican military chaplain (Royal Navy/Commando Royal Marines and the Army) were ordained to the priesthood in Scotland under the Personal Ordinariate of Our Lady of Walsingham.
+In 2018, eight men were ordained to the priesthood within the Walsingham ordinariate.

+In 2021 and 2022 four former bishops of the Church of England (Jonathan Goodall, Michael Nazir-Ali, John Goddard and Peter Foster) were received into the ordinariate.
+Three of them were later ordained as priests.
+Gavin Ashenden, former chaplain of Queen Elizabeth II and a former missionary bishop of the Christian Episcopal Church, was also received into the ordinariate.

+In 2023 it was announced that Richard Pain, a former bishop of the Church in Wales, would also be received into the ordinariate.

 Religious

-In 2010, three nuns from the Society of Saint Margaret joined the personal ordinariate.
+In 2010, three nuns from the Society of Saint Margaret (SSM) joined the personal ordinariate.
 The two former SSM sisters formed the Marian Servants of the Incarnation (MSI) and hold private vows.
 On 12 December 2012, it was announced that 11 religious sisters from the Community of St Mary the Virgin (CSMV) intended to join the ordinariate.

 On 1 January 2013, eleven sisters of the CSMV were received into the Roman Catholic Church at the Oxford Oratory of St Aloysius Gonzaga and, with a former SSM sister from Walsingham who had been one of the first members of the ordinariate, were erected as the Sisters of the Blessed Virgin Mary (SBVM), a new religious institute within the ordinariate following the Rule of St Benedict.